 Øredev 2011 in the rear-view mirror – Part 1

-I have deliberately waited two weeks with this summary, since I want it to be an objective summary and not one caught up in the conference hype.
-I will sum up the sessions over a couple of days, so my summary of Øredev will consist of a number of posts.
-I will label every talk with day:order to satisfy all structure freaks (myself included) that read this.
+I have deliberately waited two weeks with this summary, since I want it to be an objective summary and not one caught up in any conference hype.
+I will sum up the sessions over a couple of days, so my summary will consist of a number of posts.

 After an early morning flight, we arrived a bit too late for the morning keynote with Reddit co-founder Alexis Ohanian.
-The doors to the keynote were closed, but the keynote was displayed on screen just outside, so we managed to catch a short glimpse of it.
+The doors to the keynote were closed, but it was playing outside, so we managed to catch a glimpse of it.

-Alexis talked about how to convince people that your product is worth their time, and that companies tend to ignore users experience, and thus their customers.
-He mentioned some bad scenarios that we have gotten used to as Internet users, such as airline ticket search engines that return a huge amount of tickets in a list.
+Alexis talked about how to convince people that your product is worth their time and how companies tend to ignore users experience, thus their customers.
+He had some online examples that we have gotten used to as Internet users, such as how airline ticket search engines return a huge amount of tickets, where most are not what we want.

-I attempted to make out the most of the real-time illustration that was drawn of the keynote (and of all other keynotes), but will watch the recording once it is released instead.
-People who attended it told me it was quite good, although Jeff Atwood threw Reddit a pinch during his Friday keynote - more on that later.
+I will watch the recording once it is up to see the presentation in full.
+People who attended it told me it was good, although Jeff Atwood threw Reddit some shade during his Friday keynote.
+More on that later.

-The first talk I attended was one of many, where a distinct British, Scottish or American accent, with an almost over-the-top engagement, seemed to be two of the key-criteria to be invited as a speaker.
-Jon was very inspiring, though, and did demonstrate the new async keyword, which will be shipped together with C# 5.
+This talk was one of many, where a distinct British, Scottish or American accent, with an almost over-the-top engagement, seemed to be two of the key-criteria to be invited as a speaker.
+Jon was very inspiring, though, and did demonstrate the new async keyword, which will be shipped in C# 5.